Sunday, December 22, 2024

 And after the PPP, Alexander says, we will have to urgently hold new tenders and select new suppliers.
 But the conditions will be completely different.

-“If this situation is not resolved in the regulatory field, that is, they do not find some way to provide supply for the supplier, then utility entities and entities financed from the state budget will receive electrical energy at a much more expensive price.
+“If this situation is not resolved in the regulatory field, that is, they do not find some way to provide for the supplier, then utility entities and entities financed from the state budget will receive electrical energy at a much more expensive price.
 Because suppliers will hedge their risks in this way,” the expert emphasizes.

 How will all this turn out on a national scale?